 Only the height of the Oi-zuki is different and is at the Jodan level (high), otherwise the kata is identical.

 The Tsuki being at the Jodan level, the placement of the shoulder is much more delicate than for Tsuki Chudan.
-So, even if your fist is pointing upward, you'll be careful to keep your shoulder well locked down during your Tsuki by contraction of the muscles under the armpits.
+So even if your fist is pointing upwards, you will be careful to keep a well locked shoulder down during your Tsuki by contracting the muscles under the armpits.

-This is very important, because if your shoulder lifts, the return energy of the impact will not be able to circulate correctly between the fist and the ground and will be scattered at the level of the shoulder, rendering much less effective your technique and risk of causing more or less serious injuries in the shoulder joint.
-It's about keeping a good body or body connection.
+This is very important, because if your shoulder lifts up, the return energy of the impact will not be able to flow properly between the fist and the ground and will be scattered around the shoulder, making your technique much less effective and risking more or less serious injuries in the shoulder joint.
+It is about maintaining a good body or body connection.

-Here, I let you now discover the video I prepared for you from Taikyoku Nidan.
-We will see again the connection of the shoulder during Tsuki Jodan.
+Here, I let you now discover the video that I prepared for you of Taïkyoku Nidan.
+We will see the connection of the shoulder during Tsuki Jodan again.

 Of course, I advise you to warm up thanks to the advice that I give you in my book, the ABC of warm-ups, which you can download for free.

-Leave me a comment below and give me your opinion on this second part of the saga Taikyoku, it interests me!
+Leave me a comment below and give me your opinion on this second part of the Taïkyoku saga, that interests me !!!